The Most Iconic Marilyn Monroe Nude Photos

 As much as the audiences loved the popular role of a “dumb blonde”, Marilyn Monroe actually hated it.
 She tried desperately to distance herself from the stereotype that was pushed onto her.
 And why wouldn’t she when there was so much more to her character than what the movie roles portrayed.
 Examining the superstar’s private collection of personal belongings, memorabilia and other miscellaneous trinkets, one cannot but stop for a second and reconsider the image most of us have in our minds of Marilyn Monroe.
 Did you know that she was a voracious reader?
 Or that she wrote her own poetry?
 Or that the “dumb blonde” was, in fact, intellectually gifted, very well-informed about the issues of the world around her, and so much invested in the written word that she went through great pains to be photographed reading or at least holding a book, all because of her deep love of literature?
 Furthermore, Monroe was taking literature and history night classes at UCLA in between her shootings.

-Now that you can let go of the popularized image of a bubbly blonde with her skirt carelessly flying on top of a subway grate, begin picturing a deeply emotional, intelligent, troubled and ambitious young woman whose interests went much farther than what other people had in mind.
+Once you let go of the popularized image of a bubbly blonde with her skirt carelessly flying on top of a subway grate or the Marilyn Monroe Playboy pictures that were radiating from magazines’ pages, you can begin picturing a deeply emotional, intelligent, troubled and ambitious young woman whose interests went much farther than what other people had in mind.
 Marilyn Monroe was, among other things, a passionate collector and creator of visual art.
 Records even show that the young star looked into furthering her arts education with painting classes, namely Renaissance literature and art extension course at the University of California.
 Referring to Monroe as just a starlet doesn’t really feel right, does it?

 Written at the height of her fame but not published until over a decade after her death, this autobiography of actress and sex symbol Marilyn Monroe (1926-1962) poignantly recounts her childhood as an unwanted orphan, her early adolescence, her rise in the film industry from bit player to celebrity, and her marriage to Joe DiMaggio.
 In this intimate account of a very public life, she tells of her first (non-consensual) sexual experience, her romance with the Yankee Clipper, and her prescient vision of herself as “the kind of girl they found dead in the hall bedroom with an empty bottle of sleeping pills in her hand.”